kamir/etosha/README.md

 Etosha aims on building a bridge between the Big-Data and Linked-Data domains.

 > A global "Dataset-Graph" is our goal.
+Global and like in Wikipedia, or enterprise ready spanning multiple departments or institutions.

-We create tools for contextualization, metadata extraction and integration.
+We create tools for contextualization, metadata extraction, and metadata integration.

 The project is managed on our public <a href="https://etosha.atlassian.net">JIRA</a>.